zetaaztra/wolfclaw/README.md

 Wolfclaw draws inspiration from the pioneering work of the open-source community, specifically:
 - **OpenClaw**: For the conceptual foundations of agentic orchestration.
-- **Pravin A Mathew**: Lead Architect and primary developer of the Wolfclaw Sovereign Pack.

 ---